dhaneshsivasamy07/hackthebox/tools/README.md

 # Tools

+- Tools that I use during pentest `tools.md`

 #### Windows and Active Directory
 | Tool | Use | Command Syntax |
 | ---- | --- | -------------- |